Selfie Ban in Masjid Al Haram as well as in Masjid An Nabawi preventing people taking selfies in these two holy sites located in Saudi Arabia.

 This is also explained in a report by ProPakistani that the guards will confiscate the mobile phone if they’re seen taking the pictures.

 Saudi Authorities took this steps after emerging a selfie which was taken by a JEW in Makkah! which sparked so much controversy and questions on Saudi Government that how can a Non-Muslim be at a place where Non-Muslims are not allowed.
 Before that, a video of Turkish Couple promising in front of Kaaba created a great havoc which was indeed wrong in many ways.

 A Russian born jew, Ben Tzion was seen standing in front of Kaaba, he has a history of taking selfies in front of historic locations so he came to Saudi Arabia and apparently came into Masjid Al Haram, where the entrance of Non-Muslims are not even possible.
-He was carrying a note in front of Kaaba which read;

 Furthermore, Saudi Authorities stated that Selfies were causing great disturbance to the fellow worshippers.
 As well as, they sated, Selfie ban was a must step to take as because of taking selfies and making snapchats the real essence of Umrah and Hajj was getting lost.